Healthcare-specific

 Measuring AI visibility for your practice

 AI visibility measurement requires testing how AI tools respond to the queries your patients actually ask.
-Run a set of representative prompts through ChatGPT, Google AI Overviews, and Perplexity covering your key conditions, treatments, and "provider in [city]" queries.
+Run a set of representative prompts through ChatGPT and Google AI Overviews covering your key conditions, treatments, and "provider in [city]" queries.
 Track whether your practice is mentioned, cited, or recommended in each response.

 Key metrics to track include mention frequency (how often your brand name appears in AI responses), citation frequency (how often AI links to your website), first recommendation rate (how often your practice appears as the first or primary recommendation), and retrieval breadth (what percentage of relevant query categories generate any mention of your practice).